Duke Slater: College career

 Slater also earned three varsity letters for the Hawkeye track team, participating in field events.
 Slater placed third in the hammer throw and fourth in the discus throw while helping Iowa to a third-place finish at the inaugural 1921 NCAA Track and Field Championships.

 Professional career

-Rock Island Independents (1922-1926)
+Rock Island Independents (first stint)

-Duke Slater joined the NFL’s Rock Island Independents in 1922, becoming the first black lineman in NFL history.
-He made his NFL debut on October 1, 1922, helping the Independents to a 19-14 victory over the Green Bay Packers by swatting down a pass from Packers quarterback Curly Lambeau on Green Bay’s final drive of the game.
+Duke Slater joined the NFL's Rock Island Independents in 1922, becoming the first black lineman in NFL history.
+He made his NFL debut on October 1, 1922, helping the Independents to a 19–14 victory over the Green Bay Packers by swatting down a pass from Packers quarterback Curly Lambeau on Green Bay's final drive of the game.